JurajBurian/blg/SpecializationWithOpaqueTypes.md

 In this article we combine `opaque` type alias hierarchies with implicit resolutions  to do calculations.
 Scala 3 brings several language enhancements that give programmers even better control over types .
 One  of them is  ```opaque``` keyword.
-For deeper look what opaque is please visit  [opaques](http://dotty.epfl.ch/docs/reference/other-new-features/opaques.html) page on [dotty.epfl.ch](dotty.epfl.ch).
+For a deeper look what opaque is please visit  [opaques](http://dotty.epfl.ch/docs/reference/other-new-features/opaques.html) page at [dotty.epfl.ch](dotty.epfl.ch).
-Let continue with an example and define some types:
+Let's continue with an example and define some types:

 ```scala
 package types {